shourovr82/rexrox-quiz/README.md

-## 🚩 Whats is the benefit of Our  Website ?
+## 🚩 Whats is the benefit of  This  Website ?

 - Fully Responsive Website
 - This Website is for  Students who wants to learn about interview Questions
 - There are the best online questions to prepare for Frontend developer interviews in 2022.
 - You can select any topics to learn and it will redirect you the quiz and question section.
-- If your ans is correct or  wrong it will show instantly.
+- If your ans is correct or  wrong it will show instantly with beautifull toast.
-- You can see the correct ans before select any option.
+- You can see the correct ans after or  before select any option.

 ## `HERE YOU CAN SEE FULL HOMEPAGE..`

 <img src="https://i.ibb.co/tJW9DmL/screencapture-localhost-3000-2022-10-11-13-30-35.png" border="0"></a>